JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 ## What is a sysimage

-A sysimage is a file which, in a loose sense, contains a Julia session serialized to a file.
+A sysimage is a file that, in a loose sense, contains a Julia session serialized to a file.
 A "Julia session" includes things like loaded packages, global variables, inferred and compiled code, etc. By starting Julia with a sysimage, the stored Julia session is deserialized and loaded.
 The idea behind the sysimage is that this deserialization is faster than having to reload packages and recompile code from scratch.

 Julia ships with a sysimage that is used by default when Julia is started.
-That sysimage contains the Julia compiler itself, the standard libraries and also compiled code that has been put there to reduce the time required to do common operations, like working in the REPL.
+That sysimage contains the Julia compiler itself, the standard libraries, and also compiled code that has been put there to reduce the time required to do common operations, like working in the REPL.